LucasJMO/E6Plus/classes/Psionic/Soulknife.md

 **Free Draw**: At 3rd level, a soulknife becomes able to materialize his mind blade as a free action instead of a move action.
 He can make only one attempt to materialize the mind blade per round, however.

-**Mind Blade Enhancement**: At 4th level, a soulknife gains the ability to enhance his mind blade.
+**Mind Blade Enhancement**: At 2nd level, a soulknife gains the ability to enhance his mind blade.
 He can add any one of the weapon special abilities listed below.
-At 6th level he may apply another.
+At 4th and 6th level he may apply another.

 The weapon ability or abilities remain the same every time the soulknife materializes his mind blade (unless he decides to reassign its abilities; see below).
 The ability or abilities apply to any form the mind blade takes, including the use of the shape mind blade or bladewind class abilities.